V-labs/VlabsMediaBundle/Resources/doc/3-templating.md

 Both templates are tagged as `form.type` and can be used in form process.

 The **vlabs_file** template is using a wrapper called **[formPreview](https://github.com/V-labs/VlabsMediaBundle/blob/master/Extension/TwigExtension.php#L38)** to handle the display of an image or another type.
-Image will be displayed if the file have jpeg, gif or png as extension.
+Image will be displayed with form_image if the file have jpeg, gif or png as extension, others are displayed with form_doc.
 Once the right media type is found, the `media()` function is called.

 Documentation